bbatsov/projectile/README.md

 Projectile is a project interaction library for Emacs.
-Its goal is to provide a nice set of features operating on a project level without introducing external dependencies.
-For instance - finding project files is done in pure Emacs Lisp without the use of GNU find.
+Its goal is to provide a nice set of features operating on a project level without introducing external dependencies(when feasible).
+For instance - finding project files has a portable implementation written in pure Emacs Lisp without the use of GNU `find`(but for performance sake an indexing mechanism backed by external commands exists as well).

-Projectile also tries to be practical - if some external tools could speed up some task substantially and the tools are available, Projectile will leverage them.
+Projectile tries to be practical - portability is great, but if some external tools could speed up some task substantially and the tools are available, Projectile will leverage them.

 This library provides easy project management and navigation.
 The concept of a project is pretty basic - just a folder containing special file.
-Currently `git`, `mercurial` and `bazaar` repos are considered projects by default.
+Currently `git`, `mercurial`, `darcs` and `bazaar` repos are considered projects by default.
+So are `lein`, `maven`, `sbt`, `rebar` and `bundler` projects.
 If you want to mark a folder manually as a project just create an empty `.projectile` file in it.
 Some of projectile's features:

 * jump to a file in project
 * jump to a project buffer
 * jump to a test in project
+* toggle between code and its test
+* jump to recently visited files in the project
 * switch between projects you have worked on
 * kill all project buffers
 * replace in project